 “By contrast, people in the front of the room were less likely to be aware of the privilege they were born into.
 All they can see is 10 feet between them and their goal.”

 “Your job — as students who are receiving an education — is to be aware of your privilege.
-And use this particular privilege called “education” to do your best to achieve great things, all the while advocating for those in the rows behind you.”credits to buzzfeed.
+And use this particular privilege called “education” to do your best to achieve great things, all the while advocating for those in the rows behind you.”

 This made me think about the paradox and illusion of meritocracy as well, it was the first thing that came to my mind actually..